develNerd/therapeutic-mobile/README.md

 Therapeutic will wish to start as a non-profit company in order to attract investors and professional therapists willing to make our world a better place.
 We will also build forums to solicit for donations.

-If our MVP is successful hopefully, we shall start business early 2023 (in 1st Quarter).

 ## Screen Shots